 The nose is a major facial focal point; when the nose is out of proportion with the rest of our facial features, it can stand out.
 In reality, an attractive nose is really one that is balanced and symmetrical with the rest of the face.
 Rhinoplasty can help patients achieve a more balanced, proportional nose; it’s also known as one of the most sophisticated Plastic Surgery procedures around.
 When done by an experienced surgeon with artistry and immense grasp of facial aesthetics, Rhinoplasty can help you achieve a more harmonious nose that looks natural and refined.

-Dr. Oleh Slupchynskyj is a Double Board Certified, experienced Facial Plastic Surgeon renowned for his Rhinoplasty in NYC.
+Dr. Oleh Slupchynskyj is a Board Certified, experienced Facial Plastic Surgeon renowned for his Rhinoplasty in NYC.
 Patients seeking a Rhinoplasty in NYC choose Dr. Slupchynskyj because of his incredible artistry and his expertise in advanced Rhinoplasty techniques.

 Rhinoplasty in NYC – Defined

 Rhinoplasty, also known as a Nose Job or Nose Surgery, is a surgical procedure that refines the shape of the nose.
 It should be stressed that, even though the main goal of Rhinoplasty is to enhance the nose’s appearance, a skilled Plastic Surgeon should also be able to preserve or improve a patient’s ability to breathe.